|

 The building has a special place in the history of Meriden's cultural development.
 The building not only housed the city's first public library, but it is also an example of local philanthropy.
 Though its use as a library stopped over 30 years ago, the building has always served as a reminder of the community culture.
 When the building was in need of renovation, the citizens of Meriden again rose to the occasion and worked with the city to raise awareness and guide the project to fruition.

-Mission Statement Rooted in the historically rich backdrop of greater Meriden, the Augusta Curtis Cultural Center is dedicated to the cultivation and exploration of diverse avenues of culture, the arts, humanities and sciences in the Connecticut community.
-Statement of Goals
+Rooted in the historically rich backdrop of greater Meriden, the Augusta Curtis Cultural Center is dedicated to the cultivation and exploration of diverse avenues of culture, the arts, humanities and sciences in the Connecticut community.

 Augusta Curtis Cultural Center